simvue-io/docs/docs/tutorial/analysis.md

 This section of the tutorial introduces how Simvue can be used to retrieve information about a run such as metadata, metrics or artifacts, and use these to perform more in depth data analysis or create plots of important data.
 The topics covered in this section (and more) are described in the [Analysis](/analysis/retrieving-runs/) section of the documentation, so it may be useful to have that section of the docs open alongside this part of the tutorial.

 ## Simvue Client
 Results and artifacts from runs can be collected using the Simvue Client for further analysis.
 We will demonstrate this in a new file, called `analysis.py`.
-Create this new file in the same location as your `test.py` script above, and create an instance of the `Client` class:
+Create this new file in the same location as your `test.py` script from the previous section, and create an instance of the `Client` class:
 ``` py
 from simvue import Client

 client = Client()
 ```
-For the next part of the tutorial to make sense, make sure that you have ran the full code example given in the `Tracking & Monitoring` section of the tutorial at least once.
+For the next part of the tutorial to make sense, make sure that you have ran the full code example given in the final part of the `Tracking & Monitoring` section of the tutorial at least once.

 ## Retrieving Runs
 To retrieve a single run which we know the name of, we can use the method `get_run()` of the Client class.
 If you log into the UI and choose one of your recent runs, and simply run `client.get_run(<name of run>)`, you will see that you get a dictionary of information returned to you such as the name, status, folder, and the timestamps of when it was created, started and completed.
 You can also enable the optional parameters `tags=True` or `metadata=True` to retrieve the tags and metadata asociated with the run.